zalpha314/AI-Match/README.md

 - Confidence (1 to 10 from Unconfident to Confident)
 - Tidiness (1 to 10 from Messy to Tidy)
 - Sex-Positivity (1 to 10 from traditional to free) (marriage to love to stable relationship to comfortable to first date)
-- Activity (1 to 10 from Sedentary to Athlete)
+- Activity (1 to 10 from Potato to Athlete)
+- Affection (1 to 10 from unaffectionate to affectionate)
+- Adventurousness (1 to 10 from Unadventurous to Adventurous)
 - Likes Pets (Cats, Dogs, Birds, Other) multi

 About